Identifying geometric third-order nonlinear transport in disordered materials: Methods and Calculations

 Usually, $\sigma_{xx}$ varies little over the measured temperature range, so $\sigma_{xx}\sigma_{xx0}^{-1}\approx 1$.
-Under this approximation we obtain the weights of the polynomial terms in the scaling law, as listed in Tab.~\ref{Tab:Weights}.
-More details on the derivation of the scaling law can be found in Sec.~SII of Supplemental Material \cite{Supp}.
+Under this approximation, we obtain the weights of the polynomial terms in the scaling law, as listed in Table~\ref{Tab:Weights}.
+More details on the derivation of the scaling law can be found in Sec.~SIII in Supplemental Material \cite{supp}.